 Some patients shy away from cosmetic surgery because they are concerned about the scars that will be left behind.
 While it is true that nearly every surgery produces some type of scar, patients have more control over the extent of the scarring than they think.
-At Physician’s Clinic of Iowa, Plastic Surgery, Dr. Kahlil Andrews offers the latest techniques to minimize scars after surgery.
+At Dr. Andrews Plastic Surgery, Dr. Kahlil Andrews offers the latest techniques to minimize scars after surgery.

 How Scars Form